Ragavan7071/ece-cit/README.md

 The file path is reffered in 7th cell
 # Gallery
 Since the object detection weights are limited to only 80 objects ,some photos cannot recoganized.
-Please refer names>coco.names for giving input images.
+Please refer names-->coco.names for giving input images.

 The gallery folder contains input images you can also download it for testing the code.